Coder23848/PaletteRandomizer/README.md

 # Palette Randomizer
-Randomizes the game's color palettes.
+A mod for Rain World that randomizes the game's color palettes by swapping all available palette IDs.